Integrative Psychotherapy

 About you

-Do you want to strengthen your relationships?
-Find your tribe of friends?
-Change unhelpful patterns of thinking and behavior?
-Accept yourself without shame or judgement?
-Identify and see through layers of cultural programming to uncover your inner truth?
-Allow yourself to be loved?
-Live from a more intentional and integrated place, where mind, body, and soul are in alignment and integrity with one another?
+You want to strengthen your relationships.
+Change unhelpful patterns of thinking and behavior.
+Accept yourself without shame or judgement.
+Identify and see through layers of cultural programming to uncover your inner truth.
+Allow yourself to be loved.
+Live from a more intentional place, where mind, body, and soul are more in alignment and integrity with one another.
+These changes take courage and are no doubt difficult.
+It is essential to have support along the way.

-My clients are individuals of all ages who are seeking therapy to address issues including relationships, identity, anxiety, depression, codependency, body dysmorphia, and stage of life questions.
+My clients are individuals of all ages who are seeking therapy to address issues involving relationships, identity, anxiety, depression, codependency, addiction, intergenerational wounding, and stage of life confusion.

 About me

-After over a decade of working as an educator in both public and private K-12 schools, I received my MA in Counseling Psychology from Pacifica Graduate Institute, where I trained in psychodynamic psychotherapy.
-I am affirming of all identities, genders, and orientations.
+In the years since this realization, I received my MA in Counseling Psychology from Pacifica Graduate Institute, where I trained in Jungian psychodynamic psychotherapy with the goal of helping others to explore their personal and collective unconscious, as well as connect with their own innate wisdom.
+I am affirming of all identities, genders, and sexual and religious orientations.

 In my free time, I enjoy playing guitar, singing, reading, and spending time in the woods covered with leaves.